 Students and their parents can apply for separate federal loans to help pay for the cost of the student’s college.
 To maintain loan eligibility, students must show satisfactory academic progress (minimum credit-hour enrollment and grade point average).

 For those who wish to pursue loans, the Financial Aid Office reminds students/parents about their repayment responsibilities regarding their student/parent loan debt.
 Please be cognizant of your loan balances, recognize the requirements and responsibilities surrounding loan debt, and make quality decisions regarding your debt burden.
 Routinely check with your lenders to ensure you remain in good standing.
-Remember, you can always access your federal loan information through the National Student Loan Data System (NSLDS): nslds.ed.gov.
-For repayment plan options and other information, contact your Loan Servicer (available at NSLDS) or visit studentaid.ed.gov.
+Remember, you can always access your federal loan information and servicer of your loan, look at repayment plan options and other information at https://studentaid.gov/ and click on manage loans.

 Federally-administered student loans are called Direct Stafford Loans.
 When you apply for one of these loans, you enter into a contract with the federal government.
 You will not receive money if you do not complete each step.

 NOTE: As of July 1, 2013, subsidized student loans have a maximum eligibility period.
 For more information see the Subsidized Direct Loans & Maximum Eligibility Period information on our Financial Aid Policies page.

 You will be responsible for these steps later: